-Canon 200D versus Sony RX1R II
+Canon 200D vs Sony RX1R II

-The Canon EOS 200D (called Canon SL2 in some regions) and the Sony Cyber-shot DSC-RX1R II are two digital cameras that were revealed to the public, respectively, in June 2017 and October 2015.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Sony Cyber-shot DSC-RX1R II are two digital cameras that were announced, respectively, in June 2017 and October 2015.
 The 200D is a DSLR, while the RX1R II is a fixed lens compact.
 The cameras are based on an APS-C (200D) and a full frame (RX1R II) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 42.2 MP.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is considerably smaller (35 percent) than the Canon 200D.
 In this context, it is worth noting that neither the 200D nor the RX1R II are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX1R II has a lens built in, whereas the 200D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 200D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 200D gets 650 shots out of its LP-E17 battery, while the RX1R II can take 220 images on a single charge of its NP-BX1 power pack.
 The power pack in the RX1R II can be charged via the USB port, which can be very convenient when travelling.